 In seminar one, Rountree challenged students to reflect and deepen their understanding of why they want to pursue a law career.
 He explained that immersing in their respective “why” is what would serve as motivation during the inevitable challenging times law school has in store.
-In seminars two and three, the students learned about how to effectively research the best law programs that meet their respective needs and the fundamental law school teaching approaches and methodologies.
+In seminars two and three, the students learned about how to effectively research the best law programs that meet their respective needs and the teaching approaches and methodologies in a legal education setting.

 Pathways to Law School has produced and actively supports current law school students like Nyamekye “Nya” Aning, who just completed her first year at Harvard Law Student.
 Nya is a multi-year NBEF scholarship recipient and former PTLS participant.